publicissapient-france/xke-react-alt/step-03-code.md

 npm start
 ```

-# Topics & exercices:
+# Topics:

-1. Topic: What is React
+1. What is React
-2. Topic: What is Flux & Alt
+2. What is Flux & Alt
-3. Topic: A word on Babel 6 & ES6
+3. A word on Babel 6 & ES6